chevereto/v4-docs/application/installing/installation.md

 👉 Recommended for production systems.

-Use [chevereto/container-builder](https://github.com/chevereto/container-builder) to create your own private Chevereto container image(s) which will be available in the container registry of your choice.
+Use [chevereto/v4-docker-production](https://github.com/chevereto/v4-docker-production) to create your own Chevereto container images from which you can spawn containers for it.

 ### Development

 👉 Our development standard.

-Use [chevereto/docker](https://github.com/chevereto/docker) for our development standard provisioning.
-This is preferred when requiring to debug or test the software.
+Use [chevereto/v4-docker](https://github.com/chevereto/v4-docker) for our development standard provisioning.
+This is preferred when requiring to try, debug or test the software.

 ## Other methods